owickstrom/declarative-gtk-programming-in-haskell/src/slides.md

 ## Containers

 * Containers can contain zero or more child widgets
-* Some containers restrict the type of their children:
+* In this library, containers restrict the type of their children:

     - `ListBox` requires each child to be a `ListBoxRow`: